Mohanlal's Marakkar: Arabikadalinte Simham Gets Postponed: Here's The New Release Date!

 The new poster of Marakkar: Arabikadalinte Simham hints that the Mohanlal-Priyadarshan project will be a complete treat for the audiences who love action-based historical films.
 The sources close to the project hints that the movie will be a never-seen-before visual experience for the Malayali audiences.

 Earlier, it was rumoured that Marakkar: Arabikadalinte Simham will emerge as the first-ever Malayalam film to get an IMAX release.
-However, sources close to the project refuted the reports later, suggesting that the Mohanlal starrer is not getting an IMAX release as expected.
-However, the Priyadarshan directorial is gearing up for a massive release worldwide and is getting released in various languages including Malayalam, Tamil, Telugu, Hindi, and Chinese.
+However, sources close to the project refuted the reports later, suggesting that the Mohanlal starrer will not release in the IMAX format.
+However, the Priyadarshan directorial is gearing up for a massive release worldwide in various languages including Malayalam, Tamil, Telugu, Hindi, and Chinese.

 Marakkar: Arabikadalinte Simham features Mohanlal as the titular character, Kunjali Marakkar IV aka Mohammed.
 The big-budget venture features an extensive star cast, including Suniel Shetty, Arjun Sarja, Prabhudeva, Manju Warrier, Suhasini Maniratnam, Pranav Mohanlal, Keerthy Suresh, Kalyani Priyadarshan, and others.

 Tirru, the senior cinematographer is the DOP of the Mohanlal-Priyadarshan movie.
-Sabu Cyril, the National Award-winning art director handles the production design.
-Renowned stunt director Peter Hein handles the action choreography.
+Sabu Cyril, the National Award-winning art director is the production designer.

+Renowned stunt director Peter Hein has been roped in to handle the action choreography.
 Marakkar: Arabikadalinte Simham is produced by Antony Perumbavoor for Aashirvad Cinemas.

 Also Read: